rosario-mc/DELI-cious/README.md

 ## Features

 - Customers can:
+    - Order signature sandos or build your own
-    - Order sandwiches in 4", 8", or 12" sizes
+    - Choose differnt size sandos (4", 8", or 12")
     - Choose from multiple bread types
-    - Select toppings
+    - Select toppings and sides
     - Request extra toppings
     - Opt to have sandwiches toasted
     - Add chips and drinks to their order

 - Application will:
     - Allow multi-sandwich orders